The State of Women in Tech 2019

 Gender Makeup in Tech

-- Only 25 percent of computing jobs are held by women.
+- Only 25% of computing jobs are held by women.
 This is a number that has been on a steady decline for years.

-- The turnover rate is more than twice as high for women than it is for men in tech industry jobs — 41 percent versus 17 percent.
+- The turnover rate is more than twice as high for women than it is for men in tech industry jobs — 41% versus 17%.
 Fifty-six percent of women in tech are leaving their employers mid-career.
-Of the women who leave, 24 percent off-ramp and take a non-technical job in a different company; 22 percent become self-employed in a tech field, 20 percent take time out of the workforce, and 10 percent go to work with a startup company.
+Of the women who leave, 24% off-ramp and take a non-technical job in a different company; 22% become self-employed in a tech field, 20% take time out of the workforce, and 10% go to work with a startup company.

-- From 1980 to 2010, 88 percent of all information technology patents were by male-only invention teams, while 2 percent were by female-only invention teams.
+- From 1980 to 2010, 88% of all information technology patents were by male-only invention teams, while 2% were by female-only invention teams.
 So essentially, the technology being created for a widely varying and diverse population is formed by a generally homogeneous group.
 Not ideal.

-- 12 percent of engineers at Silicon Valley startups are women.
-Only 11 percent of executive positions at Silicon Valley companies are held by women.
+- 12% of engineers at Silicon Valley startups are women.
+Only 11% of executive positions at Silicon Valley companies are held by women.

 Women are being passed over at the top too.
-Only 5 percent of leadership positions in the tech sector are held by women; they make up only 7 percent of partners at top 100 venture capital firms.
-And their growth is delayed: More than 30 percent of women over the age of 35 are still in junior positions.
+Only 5% of leadership positions in the tech sector are held by women; they make up only 7% of partners at top 100 venture capital firms.
+And their growth is delayed: More than 30% of women over the age of 35 are still in junior positions.
 In fact, women are far more likely to be in junior positions than men — regardless of age.

 Perceptions of Women in the Workplace